WordPress/wordpress-playground/pages/using-php-in-the-browser.md

 Scopes keep your app working when you open it in two different different browser tabs.

-The Service Worker passes the intercepted HTTP requests to the PHPServer for rendering.
+The Service Worker passes the intercepted HTTP requests to the PHPRequestHandler for rendering.
 Technically, it sends a message through a [`BroadcastChannel`](https://developer.mozilla.org/en-US/docs/Web/API/BroadcastChannel) which then gets delivered to every browser tab where the application is open.
 This is undesirable, slow, and leads to unexpected behaviors.

 Unfortunately, the Service Worker cannot directly communicate with the relevant Worker Thread – see [PR #31](https://github.com/WordPress/wordpress-playground/pull/31) and [issue #9](https://github.com/WordPress/wordpress-playground/issues/9) for more details.